chatwoot/docs/docs/self-hosted/configuration/features/integrations/facebook-channel-setup.md

 ![facebook_callback_url](./images/facebook/facebook_callback_url.png)

 5. Head over to chatwoot and create a Messenger inbox.
 Choose a page for which your Facebook developer account has admin access to.
-Please refer to this [guide](../../../../product/channels/facebook)  for more details on creating a Facebook inbox in Chatwoot.
+Please refer to this [guide](../../../../product/channels/facebook)  for more details on creating a Messenger inbox in Chatwoot.

 <!-- [guide](user-guide/features/pre-chat-form.md). -->